 How to save on t-shirt blanks

-Are you spending too much on buying t-shirt blanks and printing your designs?
+Are you starting a t-shirt business and looking for a way to save on t-shirt blanks?
 If so, read on because this post is for you.

 Quite a few of my private coaching clients and entrepreneurs who have purchased the T-shirt Profits ebook have emailed me recently to ask if the price that they are paying to purchase and print their t-shirts is too high.
 They are paying $10, $12, $14, even $17 for a t-shirt (the blank tee plus the cost of printing).
 And they want to sell their tees for $20.
 So that doesn’t leave much room for profit, let alone going into the wholesale business and selling your shirts to stores.

 It’s true that some t-shirt blanks are not cheap, especially if you are looking for an eco-friendly material or a special type of tee.
 But, on average, you should be paying $3-$7 for a good quality shirt (closer to the $3 side for a white men’s tees and closer to the $7 for an eco-friendly or a special fabric tee).
 However, where this gets expensive is when you purchase your t-shirt blanks from a printer or a distributor, instead of purchasing directly from the manufacturer.

 Printers and distributors need to make money too, so they usually purchase the tees from the manufacturer and mark them up a bit so they can make a profit as well.
 (I’m not saying that you shouldn’t be purchasing your blanks from your printer or a distributor, because there are definitely some cases in which that makes sense to do).
 But if you want to keep your costs down, you should be purchasing your t-shirt blanks directly from the manufacturer.